 Reclaiming a pioneering technology

-I started with research the technology by going to Subaru headquarters to drive all of their cars and build an All Wheel Drive system from the ground up with their master technicians.
+I started with research the technology by going to Subaru headquarters to drive all of their cars and build an All-Wheel Drive system from the ground up with their master technicians.
 This lead to the realization that the best way to explain the technology was to strip out all the 3 letter acronyms and use plain English and simple visuals.
-The visual design of the site was done with unique interfaces, animation and a sophistication but simplicity that matched the technology it was explaining.
+The visual design of the site was done with unique interfaces, animation, and sophistication but simplicity that matched the technology it was explaining.
 The resulting site drove a huge awareness and knowledge lift in Subaru consumers and won numerous major design awards.

 Customized to your car preference